wuxxin/machine-bootstrap/README.md

 #### additional optional Features
 + luks encrypted hibernate compatible swap for eg. a desktop installation
 + overlay fs support on zfs by building patched zfs-linux (frankenstein=true)
-+ saltstack run at devop phase with states from salt-shared (eg. desktop)
++ saltstack provision run at devop stage with states from salt-shared (eg. desktop)
 + encrypt all sensitive data in setup repository with git-crypt
     + git & git-crypt repository setup to store machine configuration inside a git repository
 + build a preconfigured bootstrap-0 livesystem image usable for physical installation